 An extensive co-curricular program gives students the opportunity to develop individual talents but also the important skills of teamwork and cooperation, socially acceptable behaviour and attitudes, self-discipline and commitment.
 The active participation of students and parents in the wider life of the school encourages a real sense of school spirit, culture and identity.

 Most of the activities at Daramalan are convened by staff as an indication of the holistic pastoral care they extend to students as an opportunity for them to extend relationships beyond the classroom.
 Other important sources of assistance and support in our co-curricular offerings are parents and past students.
 Daramalan actively encourages prospective parents and families to become involved in this aspect of school life.

 As well as the traditional sports, students are given opportunities to take part in activities as diverse as chess and other intellectual games, debating, mock trials and a variety of performing art ensembles.

-Daramalan presents two major drama productions each year.
-The High School Drama Production is held in Semester 1 and the College Drama Production in Semester 2.
+Daramalan presents two major drama productions each year; one by the the High School and one by the College students.
 These showcase the talents of our Performing Arts and Visual Arts staff and the talents of our Drama, Art, Music, Dance and Multi Media students.